John McCain: Death and funeral

-At the 70th Primetime Emmy Awards, McCain was recognized in the "In Memoriam" segment, right before Aretha Franklin.
-Many fans questioned the inclusion of McCain in the segment because he wasn't known for television.
-He had, however, appeared in various television projects, including hosting and several cameo appearances on Saturday Night Live.
-He also made appearances on Parks and Recreation and 24.

 Senate Minority Leader Chuck Schumer (D-NY) announced that he would introduce a resolution to rename the Russell Senate Office Building after McCain.
 A quarter peal of Grandsire Caters in memory of McCain was rung by the bellringers of Washington National Cathedral the day following his death.
 Another memorial quarter peal was rung on September 6 on the Bells of Congress at the Old Post Office in Washington.

-President Trump reportedly rejected the White House's plans to release a statement praising McCain's life, initially said nothing about McCain himself in a tweet that extended condolences to McCain's family.
-In addition, the flag at the White House, which had been lowered to half-staff the day of McCain's death (August 25), was raised back to full-staff at 12:01 a.m. on August 27.
-Trump reportedly felt that media coverage of McCain's death was excessive given that McCain was never president.
+President Trump reportedly rejected the White House's plans to release a statement praising McCain's life and initially said nothing about McCain himself in a tweet that extended condolences to McCain's family.
+The flag at the White House, which had been lowered to half-staff the day of McCain's death (August 25), was raised back to full-staff at 12:01 a.m. on August 27.
+Trump reportedly felt that media coverage of McCain's death was excessive given that McCain was never elected president.
 Following public backlash from the American Legion and AMVETS, Trump ordered the White House flag back to half-staff later on August 27.
-Trump issued a statement praising McCain's service to the country, and he signed a proclamation ordering flags to be flown at half-staff until McCain's interment at the Naval Academy Cemetery.
+Trump issued a statement praising McCain's service to the country, and he signed a proclamation ordering flags to be flown at half-staff until McCain's interment.